Kaijove/Kaijove/README.md

 ## 🌌 About Me

-I'm an IT student currently studying **SMX (Microcomputer Systems & Networks)** in Spain.

-I enjoy creating projects that combine **technology, creativity and real-world solutions**.
-Most of my learning comes from building things on my own, experimenting, breaking systems and figuring out how they work.

-I'm especially interested in:
+I'm an IT student from Spain passionate about understanding **how technology works**, not just how to use it.

+I love building personal projects that challenge me to learn something new.
+Whether it's developing a web application, setting up a server, automating a task, or experimenting with AI, I enjoy the process of turning ideas into reality.

+I'm naturally curious and I tend to question everything.
+I like understanding **why** things work the way they do, how they can be improved, and what the best solution is.
+For me, every project is an opportunity to learn, experiment and grow.

+Outside of technology, I also speak **Japanese 🇯🇵**, and I enjoy exploring new cultures and ways of thinking.

+I believe the best way to improve is by staying curious, building consistently, and never stopping learning.

+---

+## 🚀 Interests

+- 🤖 Artificial Intelligence
 - 🌐 Web Development
-- 🐧 Linux & System Administration
+- 🐧 Linux
+- 💻 Operating Systems
 - 🌍 Networking
 - 🔒 Cybersecurity
-- 🤖 Artificial Intelligence
-- 🏠 Home Automation
+- 🏠 Home Labs
-- ⚡ Automation & Scripting
+- ⚙️ Automation
-- 🇯🇵 Japanese Language & Culture
+- ☁️ Self-hosting
+- 🖥️ System Administration
+- 🧩 Problem Solving
+- 🎨 UI / UX
+- 📡 Infrastructure
+- 🔧 Hardware
+- 🧠 Technology Research
+- 🚀 Open Source
+- 💡 Creativity
+- 📚 Continuous Learning

 ---